 Before I go:

-- Know you can do anything - with proper planning.
-We make entrepreneurship hard because we think there is some magic process and the magic is all in the set up the whole time.
+- You can do anything - with proper planning.
+We make entrepreneurship hard because we think there is some magic process and the magic is all in the preparation.

-- Here's a disclaimer: you will sometimes have to make space for not reaching your goals.
-Be capable of pivoting your actions, with the same goal in mind, if you are not producing the you were targeting.
+- You will sometimes have to make space for not reaching your goals on the timeline you originally thought.
+Be flexible enough to pivot your actions, but keeping the same goal in mind.